 Instead of putting your toppings on top, you put them in the bowl.

-Easy recipe with low prep time.
+This is an easy recipe with low prep time.

 Did I mention that these burger bowls are really easy to make??

 If you buy the right ingredients, this low carb recipe requires minimal prep time and only 30 minutes or so of cook time.